 Lewis & Clark offers multiple programs for aspiring and current leaders who want to transform schools through socially just and equity-oriented approaches to the diverse, complex, and changing nature of PreK-12 schools and higher education institutions.
-Programs include: an MEd in School Counseling, a School Counseling License-only option, an MEd in Educational Administration, an EdS in Educational Administration, Preliminary and Professional Administrative Licensure, an EdD in Leadership, and an MA in Student Affairs Administration.
+Programs include: an MEd in School Counseling, a School Counseling License-only option, an MEd in Educational Administration, an EdS in Educational Administration, Principal and Professional Administrative Licensure, an EdD in Leadership, and an MA in Student Affairs Administration.

 Through collaborative learning alongside peers and expert faculty members, students gain knowledge, skills, and rich practical experiences to meet the needs of the individuals, communities, and organizations they will serve in their respective professions.
 All programs in the department focus on leadership practice through collective discourse, inquiry, and action designed to disrupt the status quo and create fairness in opportunities and outcomes for minoritized students and communities.

 In PreK-12 counseling and leadership programs you will learn to: